tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/parse_urls.md

 slug: /parse-urls
 id: parse_urls
 title: Parse URLs
-description: ClickHouse has built-in functions to work with URLs that help you avoid writing custom Regex
+description: Parsing URLs with SQL can be a pain.
+Here's how to use ClickHouse functions to work with URLs and avoid writing custom Regex.
 tags:
   - beginner
   - getting-started